 Thought Leadership and content

-As an example, at Microsoft, we developed the New World of Work as an idea to frame the Microsoft Office discussion in Bill Gate’s 2005 CEO Summit presentation.
+For example, at Microsoft, we developed the New World of Work as an idea to frame the Microsoft Office discussion in Bill Gates’s 2005 CEO Summit presentation.
 New World of Work went on to live for several years beyond that event as it became the thought leadership pillar for the Office Product line.

 The New World of World was based on a set of scenarios about the future of work.
 Those scenarios supported a wide range of content from white papers about particular business issues, like big data and analytics, automation, and collaboration, as well as a series of industry-specific papers.
 Those papers suggested ways the uncertainties at the center of the New World of Work might play out in healthcare, manufacturing, finance, and other areas, like government.